adwityac/Life-Unwritten/README.md

 3. Ensure your code follows the [PEP 8](https://peps.python.org/pep-0008/) Python style guide.

 Feel free to suggest new features, fix bugs, or improve the documentation!

-## License

-This project is licensed under the GNU License.
-See the `LICENSE` file for details.

 ## Acknowledgments